peekler/Business-Intelligence-Demos/R/README.md

 In other words, is there a performance penalty is displaying more items on the first page?

 To determine this, we need to perform a _correlation test_.
-With the correlation test we can evaluate if there is an association between two or more variables.
+With the correlation test we can evaluate if there is an association between two or more variables (in our case: between the number of tasks and the response time).
 One of the most frequently used methods is calculating the [Pearson correlation coefficient](https://en.wikipedia.org/wiki/Pearson_correlation_coefficient).
-There is built-in support for calculating this.
+In R there is built-in support for calculating this.

 ```R
 cor.test(df$taskCount, df$responseTime, method = "pearson")